Volhynia (film): Plot

 bribes the guard with vodka.
 When they come back to Petro's home, Zosia gets contractions.
-While she is giving birth to her child, the guard arrives and kills Petro.
+While she is giving birth to her child, the now drunken guard arrives and kills Petro.
 Zosia then takes care of Maciej's home and children during his absence.
 The children are sent to a school organized by the Soviets.

 The plot then switches to 1941, when the German Army is conquering Volhynia during Operation Barbarossa.
 The Germans begin to kill the local Jews and organize local police units from Ukrainian collaborators, who actively participate in the Holocaust.
 However, Zosia and other Ukrainians still try to help the Jews by hiding them in safe places.

+Zosia tries to get by the best she can while she takes care of the children.
+However, one day, she defends herself against an attempted rape by a Ukrainian policeman, and the presence of the Jews hidden by her is revealed.
+The Jews, an old couple and a young unrelated boy, escape and find shelter for the winter in the home of a local Ukrainian, who agrees to help after the Jew promises him a large amount of golden rubles he buried in a forest.
+When the Jew's wife dies and winter comes, the Ukrainian demands a payment.
+When he sees that the Jew lied to him for shelter, he murders him in the forest.
+The young Jew is rescued by the Ukrainian's son, though later he is caught by the Germans and is murdered along with dozens of other Jews in a forest.

 In the meantime, Maciej comes back home after he manages to escape deportation.
 The family tries to organize its life in the changed reality, as the Poles face increased hostility from their Ukrainian neighbours, resulting in an increase of murders of Poles committed by the latter.
 One day Maciej sets out to the local market despite Zosia's protests motivated by her fearing for his safety.
 She is proven right, as the other Polish neighbours arrive some days later with Maciej's head cut off.